nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-windows.md

     You will see a folder with the required file for the virtual machine image to run.

+    {{#> callout type='tip' }}

+    If using VMware Player 14 on Windows, you might have to configure your VMware Player network settings for the image to have network connectivity.

+    {{/callout}}

 2. Start the virtual machine image in your virtual machine application by double-clicking on it.

-    *   For the VMWare package, double-click on the file "nuxeo.vmx".
+    *   For the VMware package, double-click on the file "nuxeo.vmx".
     *   For the OVF package: in VirtualBox, go to the File menu and choose Import Appliance.
 Then start the imported virtual machine.The VM image starts.
     ![]({{file name='DM-VM-starting.png'}} ?w=350)
     Then, the Nuxeo application automatically starts.